How is Gastroschisis Treated?

 Post-Surgery Follow-Up Care

-Once your baby’s bowel is functioning -- usually after about two to three weeks -- breast milk or special formula will begin.
+Once your baby’s bowel is functioning—usually after about two to three weeks—breast milk or special formula will be introduced.
+This is usually done by offering small feeding amount by bottle.